We are launching the new Laboratory Information Management System (LIMS) within Pathology on Monday 10 November.

 Can we (our practice) do anything to help minimise additional work to us as a result of this change and improve the benefit to patients during and after the go-live?

-Yes.
-Fewer legacy forms coming into the lab in the two to three weeks immediately post go-live will significantly help.
-If possible, we ask you to either delay any of the routine monitoring of patients during this time or try to get as many patients as possible who have legacy ICE requests bled prior to the Monday 7 July go live.
+• Please delay any of the routine monitoring of patients during this time, or try to get as many patients as possible who have legacy ICE requests bled prior to the Monday 10 November go live.

-Are there any projects planned in the short-term which could be delays to avoid a clash?
-E.g. one practice has paused a B12 project they had planned until after go-live, when requests will be generated against the new LIMS.
+• Please consider if there are any projects planned in the short-term which could be delayed to avoid a clash, e.g. one practice has paused a B12 project they had planned until after go-live, when requests will be generated against the new LIMS.

-Could practice staff re-make ICE requests from Monday 7 July, they would then work as automatic ICE requests when they get to the lab and would not require the slow manual requesting process?
-If this is feasible, how might we take that forward with you?
-(We assume this is a practice-by-practice conversation).
+• Could practice staff please re-make ICE requests from Monday 10 November, they would then work as automatic ICE requests when they get to the lab and would not require the slow manual requesting process?
+Please refer to this poster for detail.

 On and after the go-live, will we be able to access the old system so that we can see the test requests we have in there?
 For the avoidance of doubt, you will not be provided with a new version of ICE.
 You will still be able to see all legacy blood requests and reports through your existing ICE interface.